There are few different ways to watch videos and movies together online in Long-distance relationships. I figure I make

 *You can share the same content on firestick, rokus and smart TVs so you can watch things in bed or in other rooms, as long as your server stays online.

 *Lot of flexibility about bitrates / quality for people to change if they have bad internet.
 Plex can compress/re-render files for bad connections.

-*May require port forwarding for your router if you are the host and need to be able to use plex outside your home network, which may not be possible if you are an on controlled network (College, Company etc..).
+*May require port forwarding for your router if you are the host and need to be able to use plex outside your home network, which may not be possible if you are on a controlled network (College, Company etc..).
 Many guides out there for adding your IP to be forwarded. https://support.plex.tv/articles/200931138-troubleshooting-remote-access/

 *Requires all connected users to have an account, then you need to manually give view access to that user so they can see your library.